Amazon Marketplace

 BB is the prominent white box on the right side of an Amazon product page where customers make direct purchases.
 It is typically displayed by the lowest-priced seller or manufacturer.
 Winning the Buy Box is critical for sales since customers usually buy from there.

-Open term pageBD
+Open glossary pageBD

 Best Deal